 systems and identifies key resources to guide conservation planning and implementation on organic farms.

 - USDA Program Fact Sheets – (Loan Programs, Financial Assistance Programs, Conservation Programs, etc.)

 - Preventative Controls for Human Foods Rule & Produce Safety Rule –Food Safety Modernization Act (FSMA)

 NRCS Farm & Ranch Land Protection Program (FRPP)

 - FRPP Landowners Guide 2nd Edition –(PDF Document) This Landowner’s guide to applying for an agricultural conservation easement through the federal Farm and Ranch Land Protection Program is intended to assist landowners interested in applying for funding.
 This guide does not replace the official application process.
 For the full application click here.
 If you would like a hard copy of this landowners guide, please send a message to firstname.lastname@example.org or call (360)407-7474

-- Programs and Services Available for Forest Landowners – If you’re a forest landowner in Washington State, there are many programs and resources to help you maintain a healthy forest on your property.
+- Resources & Programs For Forest Landowners – If you’re a forest landowner in Washington State, there are many programs and resources to help you maintain a healthy forest on your property.

 - Stewarding Your Forest – Your woods are part of a network of over 22 million acres of an iconic range of ecosystems.
 Follow these tips to get to know your forest better.

 - Understanding Your Forest Real Estate – As a way to encourage sound forestry practices and conserve healthy, working forests in Washington State, many counties offer landowners the option to have their land designated as forests.
 Learn more!

 - Winter Forestry Fact Sheet – Get to know your forest in the winter and what’s important to consider during those months.